stjudecloud/docs/docs/guides/tools/xenocp.md

 <h4 id="cleansed-bam">Cleansed BAM</h4>

 Cleansed BAM is the major output of XenoCP workflow.
-The reads (including reads in tie BAM) are aligned to the human reference genome with the contamination reads set to unmapped.
+The mapped reads in this BAM file are of human origin (including reads in tie BAM) and are mapped to the human genome reference sequence.
+Any reads deemed to originate from mouse by XenoCP are set to 'unmapped'.

-<h4 id="contam-list">Contamination list</h4>
+<h4 id="contam-list">Contamination files</h4>

-Each contamination file is a plain txt file with a list of read names cleansed from a BAM piece.
+Each contamination file is a plain txt file containing a list of read names cleansed from a "BAM piece" (see process diagram above).

 <h4 id="tie-bam">Tie BAM</h4>

-Each tie BAM contains a list of reads that do not have clear read identity.
-These reads are kept as mapped in the cleansed BAM.
+Each "tie BAM" contains a list of reads that do not have clear read identity.
+These reads are kept as mapped in the cleansed BAM file.
 Reads in a tie BAM are aligned to the human reference genome.

 ## References

-  * To be added once submitted to bioXriv
+  * The manuscript associated with XenoCP will be submitted to bioXriv shortly.

 [xenocp]: https://github.com/stjude/xenocp